dmorse/pscfpp/README.md

 ## Getting the source code

-The PSCF C++/CUDA source code is maintained in the github repository
+The current PSCF source code is maintained in the github repository

    <https://github.com/dmorse/pscfpp>.